freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/task-3.md

 ---

-If Anna is planning to meet the person later

-### --feedback--

-The use of `yet` asks about something that might have already happened, not about future plans.
+If the person has met Anna at any time up until now

 ---